gpatel011/terraform-one/README.md

 # terraform-one
-trying one repo on github
+trying one repo on github <manually changed>